 How to apply

-- a one page, single-spaced, personal statement describing interest in preventive medicine, past experiences in public health and goals for training, and specifying what track (health care systems or public health systems or both) you are interested in
+- a one page, single-spaced, personal statement describing interest in preventive medicine, past experiences in public health and goals for training, and specifying what track (general or cancer prevention or both) you are interested in

-- one letter of recommendation from the program director of your clinical training program and two other letters of recommendation dated within six months of application
+- one letter or recommendation from the program director of your clinical training program and two other letters of recommendation dated within six months of application

 - United States Medical Licensing Examination scores or National Board of Osteopathic Medical Examiners COMLEX scores